-Applications for the 2018 MacRobert Award are now closed.
-Applications for 2019 will open later in the year.
+Applications for the 2019 MacRobert Award are now open.

 Guidance notes for submissions for the MacRobert Award